No-code is inevitable: a story of how an internal development tool grew into a $16M funded company

 From a security perspective, this is huge.
 You only need to ensure that platform is secured once.
-You don’t have to inspect the security of each and every process individually because they all run exactly the same code.
+You don’t have to inspect the security of every process individually because they all run the same code.
 There is no risk of specific SQL injection vulnerabilities since all processes run on the same infrastructure.
-Once you validated that the system is protected, no need to validate each single process.
+Once you validated that the system is protected, no need to validate every single process.

 This is especially crucial with sensitive data and in regulated industries, such as insurance and financial services.